 - Vegetables, especially leafy veggies and onions

 A review from 2019 noted that saturated fat intake from meat increases the amount of fat that builds up in and around the organs, including the liver.

 This one is obvious, but alcohol is the most common cause of fatty liver disease.
 A person with fatty liver should reduce their intake of alcohol or remove it completely.

-Sugar that occurs naturally in fruit or whole foods (such as vegetables) is not a bad thing.
+Sugar that occurs naturally in fruit or whole foods (such as vegetables) is not a bad thing since it comes with fiber.
 However, we want to avoid added sugars, as they can contribute to high blood sugar levels and excess fat in the liver.
-Studies suggest that high fructose is associated with a fatty liver.
+Studies suggest that high fructose intake is associated with a fatty liver.
 But don’t give up fruit since fruit is packed with nutrients and fiber, and is a minor source of fructose.
 The biggest source is high-fructose corn syrup.
 Get rid of all sweetened drinks, pastries, cookies, desserts, and breakfast cereals.

 A recent study suggests that high salt intake is associated with elevated risks of developing NAFLD.
 A Korean study in PLOS One measured salt in the urine for 24 hours and high levels correlated with markers for fatty liver disease.
 This could be because salt disrupts the blood pressure system, which impacts the liver, or because salt is prevalent in high-fat, high-energy foods, most likely to cause fatty liver.

 Bottom Line: You can get rid of fatty liver